 However, a third scenario is also plausible.
 In scenario 3, there are both stable patterns of inter-party competition (operationally approximated by the lack of electoral volatility) and low levels of programmatic structure.
 This scenario is consistent with the presence of strong incumbents who do not compete programmatically but are able to ward off challengers.
 Historically, the case of the Mexican PRI until 2000 was a prototypical example of this situation (see Magaloni 2006 and Greene 2007).
 An alternative party system configuration, also consistent with this scenario, would be one in which traditional parties (usually two) share access to state resources, which contribute to feeding their clientelistic machines.
 The historical cases of Colombia (1958-1991) and Uruguay (1919-1973), as well as the case of Venezuela under the Punto Fijo Pact (1958-1999), approach this configuration.
-Scenario 3 should therefore also be observed in highly stable and competitive party systems with non-programmatic linkages between parties and voters.
-The party systems of Colombia, Venezuela, and Uruguay were all classified as relatively "institutionalized" in Mainwaring and Scully (1995).
+Scenario 3 should therefore also be observed in highly stable and competitive party systems of Colombia, Venezuela, and Uruguay were all classified as relatively "institutionalized" in Mainwaring and Scully (1995).